traefik/traefik/docs/content/getting-started/faq.md

 It could be HTTP, or otherwise.
 Over TLS, or not.
 Not to mention that dynamic configuration changes potentially make that kind of traffic vary over time.

-!!! info "Note"
-    Therefore, in this dynamic context,
-    the static configuration of an `entryPoint` does not give any hint whatsoever about how the traffic going through that `entryPoint` is going to be routed.
+Therefore, in this dynamic context, the static configuration of an `entryPoint` does not give any hint whatsoever about how the traffic going through that `entryPoint` is going to be routed.
 Or whether it's even going to be routed at all, i.e. whether there is a Router matching the kind of traffic going through it.

 ### `404 Not found`